oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 Sometimes, it might not be entirely clear how to implement something.
 In such cases, we recommend creating a short document which states the problem clearly and provides a comparative analysis of the different approaches that you can think of to tackle the issue.

 This will enable you to get reviews from your mentors and other Oppia contributors easily without needing to schedule a meeting, and make it easier to add additional reviewers later if needed.
 You can find more information on [this wiki page](https://github.com/oppia/oppia/wiki/Writing-design-docs) about how to write these docs, as well as best practices for responding to doc reviews.

+## Juggling multiple pull requests

+After you've submitted a PR, and are waiting for it to get reviewed, you might want to start working on a new issue in the meantime.
+Git allows you to do this seamlessly!
+Here are some tips that might be helpful:

+- Always prioritize following up on your existing PRs and getting them ready for the next round of review.
+In particular, only start working on new issues/PRs after **all** the other PRs you're working on are in the "waiting for review" stage.
+This helps avoids creating a logjam in the build queues.

+- When starting work on a new issue, make sure you're on the `develop` branch first (and not a branch associated with any of your existing PRs) before checking out a new branch.
+In other words, run:

+   git checkout develop
+   git checkout -b {{NEW_BRANCH_NAME}}

+  You can then subsequently switch between branches by typing `git checkout {{BRANCH_NAME}}`, where `{{BRANCH_NAME}}` is the branch you want to switch to.

 ## Communication channels